Battle of Vilnius (January 1919): Siege of the Vilnius Soviet on Jakšto Street

 As German soldiers evacuated from Vilnius, the socialist movements attempted to take power in the city and held elections to the Vilnius Soviet of Workers Deputies in mid-December.
 In the last days of the German occupation, the Soviet held two sessions, and declared itself the only legal authority in the city and issued the first decrees; its headquarters was in a building at Wronia Street.
 The Soviet preparing for an armed confrontation with the Polish self-defence, proceeded to organize a workers militia.
-The chairman of the Council was Kazimierz Cichowski, former secretary of the Petrograd group of the Social Democracy of the Kingdom of Poland and Lithuania (SDKPiL), and the secretary of the praesidium was Jan Kulikowski, a Pole from Trakai County, member of SDKPiL and the Communist Workers' Party of Poland; its headquarters was in a building at Wronia (now Jakšto) Street.
+The chairman of the Council was Kazimierz Cichowski, former secretary of the Petrograd group of the Social Democracy of the Kingdom of Poland and Lithuania (SDKPiL), and the secretary of the praesidium was Jan Kulikowski, a Pole from Trakai County, member of SDKPiL and the Communist Workers' Party of Poland; its headquarters was in a building at Crow (now Jakšto) Street.
 The Soviet was of a mixed nature; the largest but not dominant faction was the Bolsheviks, balanced by Mensheviks, Bundists, Lithuanian Social Democrats and other groups.